antoniocarranza/antoniocarranza/professionalProfile_EN.md

 - Responsible for the creation, interconnection and security of the Group's communications networks
 - Design and Development of technological solutions with combined Microsoft/Open Source environments
 - Manager at the IIoT area.
-- Security Specialist for Industrial Networks (Certified by SIEMENS AG)
+- Certified Specialist for Industrial Networks (Certified by SIEMENS AG)

 System Administrator (Nov.
 2003 - Nov.
 2005)
 - System Administrator.
 Servers environments: Novell 3.0-5.2, Windows NT, Linux (Red-hat, debian), Networks environments: Cisco, Linksys, 3com.
 Telephony environments: Asterisk PBX.
 Scripting, Maintenance and development for the internal needs of the company and occasionally for customers.